 Welcome to Oxford

-Welcome to historical Oxford
+Welcome to historic Oxford

 This morning, board the one-hour train to Oxford—home to the oldest English-speaking university in the world and an architectural treasure.
 Dating from Anglo-Saxon times, it has been the center of many important historical events, from Viking raids to the Norman invasion and the Civil War to World War II.
 Scattered throughout the city, the elegant, honey-toned buildings of the university's colleges wrap around tranquil courtyards along narrow cobbled lanes.
 The city's famed spires twirl into the sky above.
-Oxford is a stunning and wonderful place to wander.

 Following the tour, the rest of the day and night are yours to explore more of Oxford.